What Is a Management Information Base or MIB?

 • Tabular objects – tables refer to groups or subtrees of data points or other records.

-Learn all about how to find SNMP OIDS for monitoring.
+Learn all about how to find SNMP OIDs for monitoring.

 MIBS interfaces between the tools you use to probe your network – everything from command line programs to full-fledged web apps – and the individual devices you want to monitor.